Cymraeg

 Find out more about age ratings in our ‘A parent and carer’s guide to age ratings of apps and games’.

 Spotify provides users with access to a huge online library that continues to grow with the ongoing addition of new content.
 The main uses of Spotify are to search for and play specific music content on demand and to keep up to date with new music.
 Users can like or dislike content that they think is good or bad to personalise their experience by training the Spotify algorithm to identify further content based on their listening habits.
 The premium subscription version allows users to listen to their favourite music and audio content, create and share playlists, follow playlists curated by other users and upload content that is not available in the Spotify catalogue.
 Sharing content with friends is a popular aspect of Spotify with young people.
 Spotify users can follow other users or make their own listening habits visible to users who follow them.
 The ‘Friend Activity’ feature allows users to show each other what they are playing in Spotify in real time to create a shared listening experience.
 Friends can be added individually by Spotify username or by linking the user’s Spotify account with their Facebook account to access their Facebook friends list.
-Playlists can be made collaborative by allowing friends to contribute content.
-As well as sharing content by using a ’Share’ button within the app, playlists can be shared by text, email, social media or simply by copying and pasting the playlist link.
+Playlists can be made collaborative by allowing friends to contribute content and they can also be created by blending the music taste of up to ten invited users.
+As well as sharing content by using a ’Share’ button within the app, playlists and individual tracks can be shared by text, email, social media or simply by copying and pasting the playlist or track link.
 Spotify also allows musicians and musical artists to add their own content to the Spotify library and promote their work.

 The key feature of Spotify is the playback of music and audio content from the online catalogue.